jeffreyshum/cra-template-ts-min/README.md

 │   │   └─── # Assets Go Here
 │   │
 │   ├───components
-│   │   └─── # React Components Go Here
+│   │   ├─── # React Components Go Here
-│   │
+│   │   └─── # Components Should Have Independent Sub-Directories Where Applicable (If Using Locally Scoped CSS) │   │
 │   ├───styles
 │   │   ├──── # Global Imported CSS Files Should Go Here.
 Locally Scoped CSS Should Be In Their Respective Component Directory